pracsol/ModernDiskQueue/README.md

 * **Built-In JSON Serializer (v3+)** - The generic queue can optionally use `System.Text.Json` to serialize and deserialize objects.
 It is also reflection-based and will store data in a human-readable format.
 It represents a >50% reduction in size on disk compared to the XML serializer.

-* **BYOS (Bring Your Own Serializer)** - You can specify your own `ISerializationStrategy<T>` for several advantages - you may find it a more elegant/readable way to integrate your own serialization compared to the 'blind bytes' approach; it is ideal for implementing source-generated serialization rather than using reflection-based serialization; custom serializers can be used to natively store your data in MessagePack, protoBuf, or any other format you choose.
+* **BYOS (Bring Your Own Serializer)** - You can specify your own `ISerializationStrategy<T>` for several advantages - you may find it a more elegant/readable way to encapsulate your own serialization compared to the 'blind bytes' approach; it is ideal for implementing source-generated serialization rather than using reflection-based serialization; custom serializers can be used to natively store your data in MessagePack, protoBuf, or any other format you choose.

 > ℹ️ The built-in XML Serializer, using `DataContractSerializer`, does not support source-generated serialization.
 For this reason, amongst others, new projects may prefer the built-in JSON serializer, which does support source-generated serialization.